mangalam-research/salve/README.rst

   Emitted when encountering an attribute value

 ``Event("text", value)``
   Emitted when encountering text.
-This event must be fired for all instances of text, **including white space.**
+This event must be fired for all instances of text, **including white space.** Moreover, salve requires that you fire one ``text`` event per consecutive sequence of text.
+For instance, if you have the text ``foo bar`` you may not fire one event for ``foo `` and another for ``bar``.
+Or if you have a sequence of lines, you may not fire one event per line.
+You have to concatenate the lines and fire a single ``text`` event.

 ``Event("enterContext")``
   Emitted when entering a new namespace context.